ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/filesystems.md

 ## File Transfers

-This section has been moved to the [Data Sharing](https://hpcc.ucr.edu/manuals/hpc_cluster/sharing/) page.
+This section has moved to the [Data Sharing](https://hpcc.ucr.edu/manuals/hpc_cluster/sharing/) page.